jillesvangurp/geogeometry/README.md

 # Introduction

 GeoGeometry started out as a simple side project to help me come up with a list of geo hashes that cover a particular geo shape.
-However, most of the recent work has actually gone into adding several implementations of common geometry algorithms.
+I initially used Java for this and over time added several implementations of common geometry algorithms.
+In 2019, after not touching this project, I ported the entire code base to **Kotlin**.
+Minor API changes aside, this should be backwards compatible for Java users.

 GeoGeometry is of course not the only implementation of these algorithms.
 However, it is unique in the way it has been designed and the simplicity of using it.